Coronavirus: Director of Los Angeles County DCFS discusses increase in child abuse reports

-LOS ANGELES (KABC) -- Ahead of the grim anniversary of Gabriel Fernandez' death, the director of the Los Angeles County Department of Child Family Services discussed changes the department has made.
+LOS ANGELES (KABC) -- Ahead of the grim anniversary of Gabriel Fernandez' death, the director of the Los Angeles County Department of Child and Family Services discussed on Thursday changes the department has made.

 There's also been an increase in reports of child abuse amid the coronavirus emergency -- and it's a situation children's advocates fear might get worse, especially with families that might be subjected to high levels of stress.